sblanck/smagexp/README.md

 ### Meta Analysis with metaRNASeq

 MetaRNASeq tool takes several results from DESeq2 tool and perform a meta-analysis.
 It requires text results file from DESeq2 and the number of replicates of each analysis.
-In this example we have 16 replicates
+In this example we have 11 replicates for the first analysis and 16 for the second analysis.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNjQ4MDk0Myw2NjAyMzc3MjAsLTk1Mz
+eyJoaXN0b3J5IjpbMTE3MzU3NjM2MCwtMjI2NDgwOTQzLDY2MD
-g5MzgxNiwtMjE0MTg1Nzk4MCwzMDA3MjA0OTgsLTQyMDQ1NjQ3
+IzNzcyMCwtOTUzODkzODE2LC0yMTQxODU3OTgwLDMwMDcyMDQ5
-MSwtNTc0ODEyOTksLTgzNzIwOTIzMCwtNzA1MDA1NjA0LDE2OT
+OCwtNDIwNDU2NDcxLC01NzQ4MTI5OSwtODM3MjA5MjMwLC03MD
-cxMTAxMDMsNDI3ODQ4ODIyLC0xNTgwNDM2MjEwLDEzNzAwMTkx
+UwMDU2MDQsMTY5NzExMDEwMyw0Mjc4NDg4MjIsLTE1ODA0MzYy
-ODksLTE0MDg4MjM4MjMsNjk1ODUyMjUxLDIwNjM0MzgyNDksLT
+MTAsMTM3MDAxOTE4OSwtMTQwODgyMzgyMyw2OTU4NTIyNTEsMj
-IxMjgyOTM2MDUsNjMyMjA0NTEzLC03MjM2NDY4OCwtOTY3MTAx
+A2MzQzODI0OSwtMjEyODI5MzYwNSw2MzIyMDQ1MTMsLTcyMzY0
-MDY4XX0=
+Njg4XX0=
 -->